-This post will give you some general information about many of the different types of yarns, and help steer you towards the right decision for your project.
+This post will give you some general information about many of the different types of yarns, and help steer you towards the right yarn for your project.
 I’ve tried to make this a comprehensive list that includes as many different fibers as I can.
 That said, this list does not include every single type of yarn out there.
 Over time, I plan to add to this list as I experiment with and learn about new yarns.

 TYPES OF YARN

-Choosing the best yarn for your crochet garment ultimately comes down to your own preferences, and budget.
+Choosing the best yarn for your crochet garment ultimately comes down to your own preferences, accessibility, and budget.
 Use what works best for you.
 Below, I’ll break down some of the different fiber types that I’ve had experience with, the pros and cons for each, and sprinkle in a few examples of my favorite brands.

 ACRYLIC